Written by Nick Davies.

 Are there any particular sectors that are affected the most?

-What is the outlook for foreign investment in Singapore?
+What is the outlook for foreign investment in Indonesia?

-What it is your advice to foreign investors in Singapore?
+What it is your advice to foreign investors in Indonesia?

-Does the Singapore Government coordinate with other government agencies, including the antitrust regulator?
+Does Indonesia's FDI organisation coordinate with other government agencies, including the antitrust regulator?

-This publication is intended to provide a high level overview of FDI trends and regulation in Singapore.
+This publication is intended to provide a high level overview of FDI trends and regulation in Indonesia.
 It is provided for general informational purposes only and should not be construed as legal advice.
-King & Wood Mallesons has a foreign law practice in Singapore and is not qualified to advise on Singapore law, and works closely with local lawyers to support our clients' needs in Indonesia.
+King & Wood Mallesons does not practice Indonesian law, and works closely with local lawyers to support our clients' needs in Indonesia.
 We are grateful to SSEK Indonesian Legal Consultants for their co-operation on this publication.